Entitlement to asylum or refugee status

 After five years, you can be granted a permanent residence permit, which is called a settlement permit.
 For this, you will, among other things, have to prove that you can secure your own livelihood and provide evidence of A2-level German language skills.

-It is also possible to be granted a settlement permit even after three years if you can secure your own livelihood and provide evidence of C1-level German language skills.
+It is also possible to be granted a settlement permit even after three years if you can largely secure your own livelihood and provide evidence of C1-level German language skills.